mediocregopher/blog.mediocregopher.com/_posts/2013-10-8-generations.md

 ---
 title: Generations
+description: >-
+    A simple file distribution strategy for very large scale, high-availability file-services.
 ---

-A simple file distribution strategy for very large scale, high-availability file-services.

-# The problem
+## The problem

 At [cryptic.io][cryptic] we plan on having millions of different files, any of which could be arbitrarily chosen to be served any given time.